 - you will be visited by your surgeon and the anaesthesiologist;

-- shortly before surgery, you will receive sedatives, which will reduce anxiety and agitation and make you drowsy.
+- shortly before the surgery you will receive sedatives, which will reduce anxiety and agitation, and make you drowsy.

 - several times you will be visited by nurses who will take care of your well-being;

 - the anaesthesiologist will choose the proper analgesic medication;

 - when the anaesthesia wears off, you will be treated to a delicious meal;

 - the physical therapist will start working with you the same day after surgery.